-This GEAR is only to be used for new emergency standby IC engines that power fire suppression systems at non-major source facilities.
+Note: This GEAR is only to be used for new (manufactured after 1/1/05) emergency standby IC engines that power electrical generators at non-major source facilities.
 If this document is used for any major source, the project will no longer be a GEAR.
 For projects at a major source facility only, please expand the proposal, discussions, and tables as necessary to accommodate extra units or special cases (PSD significant emissions increase, Major Modification, CEQA etc...) using APR-1010.